Night Flyer: Harriet Tubman and the Faith Dreams of a Free People

 Miles’ writing stands out for its scholarly rigor combined with accessibility.
 “Night Flyer” is meticulously researched, drawing on historical documents, personal testimonies, and literary works to build a robust academic foundation.

-Her ability to blend academic precision with compelling storytelling ensures that readers remain captivated while gaining valuable insights.
+Her ability to blend academic precision with compelling storytelling ensures readers remain captivated while gaining valuable insights.

 A Must-Read for Understanding Spiritual Resistance